+Emissions from these categories are usually negligible except for NMVOC emissions from food and drink (2D2) that represent a key category for this pollutant.
 Emissions from this category refer to the processes in the production of bread, wine, beer and spirits.
 Emission factors are assumed constant for the whole time series.
-In Table 4.7, activity data and NMVOC emissions from sector 2D are reported.
+In Table 4.7, activity data and NMVOC emissions from sector 2D2 are reported.